Persie0/SimplyTranslate-dart/README.md

   //Die Anordnungen waren sehr kompliziert und schwierig.

-  ///without source language (auto) and choosing a random instance: libTransl = await lt.translate(
+  ///without source language (auto) and choosing a random instance: libTransl = await lt.translateSimply(
       "The dispositions were very complicated and difficult.",
       to: 'de',
       instanceMode: InstanceMode.Random);
   print(libTransl.translations.text);
   //Die Anordnungen waren sehr kompliziert und schwierig.

-  ///using Googletranslate:
-  ///short form to only get translated text as String, also shorter code: textResult = await gt.tr("Er läuft schnell.", "en", 'de');

-  ///is the same as
-  textResult = await gt.tr("Er läuft schnell.");
-  print(textResult);
-  //He walks fast.

-  ///long form to also get definitions and single word translations and switching to next instance, 4 retries if it fails (default 1) var gtransl = await gt.translate(
+  ///long form to also get definitions and single word translations and switching to next instance, 4 retries if it fails (default 1) var gtransl = await gt.translateSimply(
       "The dispositions were very complicated and difficult.",
       from: 'en',
       to: 'de',